 The type element is used to indicate the symbolic note type, such as quarter, eighth, or 16th.
-MusicXML symbolic note types range from 256th notes to long notes: 256th, 128th, 64th, 32nd, 16th, eighth, quarter, half, whole, breve, and long.
+MusicXML symbolic note types range from 1024th notes to maxima notes: 1024th, 512th, 256th, 128th, 64th, 32nd, 16th, eighth, quarter, half, whole, breve, long, and maxima.
 The type element may be followed by one or more empty dot elements to indicate dotted notes.

 The time-modification element is used to make it easier for applications to handle tuplets properly.
 For a normal triplet, this would look like:

 This indicates that three notes are placed in the time usually allotted for two notes.
 There is an optional normal-type element that is used when the type of the note does not match the type of the normal-notes in the triplet.
 Say you have an eighth note triplet, but instead of three eighth notes, you have a quarter note and eighth note instead.
 Without a normal-type element, software that reads the quarter note in the tuplet will likely assume that this is starting a quarter-note triplet, not an eighth note triplet.
 In this case, the symbolic type and tuplet would be encoded as:

 The time-modification element cannot represent all aspects of tuplets, such as detailed formatting and where nested tuplets begin and end.
 It is recommended that the tuplet element also be used to notate where tuplets begin and end, along with any additional formatting details that may be needed.
 The tuplet element is a child of the notations element described below.